ashleybaxter/iamashley/_posts/2017-02-14-what-channels-drive-the-best-quote-conversions.markdown

 * Reddit
 * Hacker News
 * Twitter
+* Dribbble

 Designer News drives a lot of traffic.
 The downside is that it's time sensitive.
 Your submission will get buried quickly, so it isn't evergreen traffic.

 Jack's been featured on Designer News a few times. <a href="https://www.designernews.co/stories/73720-site-design-jack--bespoke-business-insurance-for-freelance-creatives">When we launched</a>, for <a href="https://www.designernews.co/stories/76147-why-should-a-web-designer-have-insurance">a landing page</a> I created, with the <a href="https://www.designernews.co/stories/77964-how-bulletproof-is-your-freelance-business">business health check-up tool</a> and also for a paid slot.

 I was surprised the traffic it's sent my way converted so well.
-When I send customers their policy documents, I ask how they heard of Jack.
+When I send customers their policy documents, I ask how they heard of With Jack.
 Designer News has been cited on a few occasions.

 It isn't an immediate conversion.
 They see the name, they bookmark us for later.

 This also ties into the channels I covered above (the business health check-up tool and organic content).
 To take advantage of Designer News' audience, I have to keep creating useful tools or content to help my audience.

 It's worth mentioning that the second best converter, <a href="https://blog.prototypr.io/the-future-of-web-forms-4578485e1461">The Future of Web Forms</a>, is curious users.
 I don't think any of them have become paying customers and that's OK.
-I welcome people to <a href="https://withjack.co.uk">check out Jack</a>.
+I welcome people to <a href="https://withjack.co.uk">check out With Jack</a>.

 The channels that drive the best quote conversions will change as the business develops.
 I'm learning as I go along and there are still many avenues I haven't explored.